20 Best Responses to “Iftar Mubarak”

 This response acknowledges the greeting and expresses your appreciation for the person’s kindness.
 Additionally, it is a way to pray for the person who greeted you and to ask Allah to reward them for their good deed.

-READ: 30 Best Responses to WTW
+READ: 30 Best Responses to "Sounds like a Plan"

 2. Wa Iftar saeed wa saheeh.
 (And may you have a blessed and healthy fast-breaking.)